OWASP/Top10/2017/en/0xA1-Injections.md

 `Query HQLQuery = session.createQuery("FROM accounts WHERE custID='" + request.getParameter("id") + "'");`

-In both cases, the attacker modifies the ‘id' parameter value in her browser to send:  `' or '1'='1`.
+In both cases, the attacker modifies the 'id' parameter value in her browser to send:  `' or '1'='1`.
 For example:

 `http://example.com/app/accountView?id=' or '1'='1`